Akhilesh Sharma (24), India

 Being a member of the LGBTIQ+ community Keith moved from Zimbabwe to South Africa.
 To strengthen the rights, self-confidence and means for financial independence, he wants to create a space of empowerment and development for migrant LGBTIQ+ members.
 His program provides psychosocial support, counseling and livelihood skill training.

 Uganda's civil war resulted in many children losing their parents.
 Metal waste is not much recycled in his community; therefore, Yasinto will provide vocational training to build the capacity of young orphans by teaching them modern techniques in recycling scrap metal materials into products that help disabled people, such as ramps for wheelchairs and other aids.

 Lalita Singh (25), India

 Lalita faced gender inequality that drove her to stand up and start an own venture to empower women and create awareness about their rights, promoting education for girls, safe hygiene practices, health and advocating against gender discrimination.

 Mark Sabwami (32), Kenya

 Growing up in Kenya, Mark faced what challenges come along with being visually impaired.
 Blind people are looked down upon and there is a big stigma attached.
 Mark wishes to break this status Quo.
-Through skill training, guidance and counseling he wants to boost the individual's self-esteem, raise self-awareness, self-actualization and assertiveness so the visually impaired are ready to integrate themselves in society.
+Through skill training, guidance and counseling he wants to boost the individual's self-esteem, raise self-awareness, self-actualization and assertiveness so the visually impaired, especially those in the rural areas in Kenya, are ready to integrate themselves in society.